microsoft/FluidFramework/packages/loader/container-loader/README.md

 ## Expectations from host implementers
 It's expected that host will listen to various events described in other sections of the document and conveys correctly (in some form) information to the user to ensure that user is aware of various situations and is not going to lose data.
 Please see specific sections for more details on these states and events - this section only serves as a summary and does not go into details
-1. "["disconnected"](#Connectivity-events) event: Host can either notify user about no connectivity (and potential data loss if container is closed) or disallow edits via `Container.forceReadonly(true)`
+1. ["disconnected" and "connected"](#Connectivity-events) event: Host can either notify user about no connectivity (and potential data loss if container is closed) or disallow edits via `Container.forceReadonly(true)`
-2. ["closed"](#Closure): If raised with error, host is responsible for conveying error in some form to the user.
+2. ["closed"](#Closure) event: If raised with error, host is responsible for conveying error in some form to the user.
 Container is left in disconnected & readonly state when it is closed (because of error or not).
-3. ["readonly" event](#Readonly-states): Host should have some indication to user that document is not editable.
+3. ["readonly"](#Readonly-states) event: Host should have some indication to user that document is not editable.
+User permissions can change over lifetime of Container, but they can't change per conneciton session (in other words, change in permissions causes disconnect and reconnect).
+Hosts are advised to recheck this property on every reconnect.

 ## Expectations from container runtime and components implementers
 1. Respect ["readonly" state](#Readonly-states).
 In this state container runtime (and components) should not allow changes to local state, as these changes will be lost on container being closed.
 2. Maintain Ops in flight until observed they are acknowledged by server.
 Resubmit any lost Ops on reconnection.
 This is done by DDSs in stock implementations of container & component runtimes provided by Fluid Framework
-3. Respect "["disconnected"](#Connectivity-events) state and not not submit Ops when disconnected.
+3. Respect "["disconnected" and "connected"](#Connectivity-events) states and do not not submit Ops when disconnected.
 4. Respect ["dispose"](#Closure) event and treat it as combination of "readonly" and "disconnected" states.
 I.e. it should be fully operatable (render content), but not allow edits.
 This is equivalent to "closed" event on container for hosts, but is broader (includes document's code version upgrades).

 ## Fluid Loader